 Tummy Tuck Surgery

-A tummy tuck or abdominoplasty is an effective approach to tightening and repairing weakened muscles in the abdomen.
-This tummy surgery procedure, performed by Dr Patrick Briggs, can boost your confidence and contour your abdomen.
+A tummy tuck (abdominoplasty) is an effective approach to tightening and repairing weakened muscles in the abdomen.
+This tummy surgery procedure, performed by Dr Patrick Briggs, can not only boost your confidence but also contours your abdomen.

-Abdominoplasty is one of the most popular cosmetic surgeries performed by plastic surgeons across the world.
+Abdominoplasty is one of the most popular cosmetic surgeries performed by plastic surgeons around the world.

 What is an Abdominoplasty?

-An abdominoplasty is not the same as liposuction, although it’s not uncommon for women to undergo both procedures at the same time.
-Abdominoplasty is a major surgery that removes skin and tissue.
-Liposuction removes stubborn fat.
+An abdominoplasty is not the same as liposuction, although it’s not uncommon for patients to undergo both procedures at the same time.
+An Abdominoplasty is a major surgery that removes skin and tissue whereas Liposuction removes stubborn fat.

 Am I a candidate for a Tummy Tuck?

-You may be suitable for an Abdominoiplasty if you are:
+You may be suitable for an Abdominoplasty if you are: